Douglas Emhoff tours 988 call center for mental health

-Emhoff, who has spoken out on the importance mental health and normalizing talk of emotions for men and who last week addressed the pain of rising antisemitism, will meet with crisis counselors and call center operators in Hyattsville, Maryland, and receive a tour.
+Emhoff, who has spoken out on the importance mental health for adults and children, and who last week addressed the pain of rising antisemitism, will meet with crisis counselors and call center operators in Hyattsville, Maryland, and receive a tour.

 The visit comes as the entertainment industry reels from the suicide this week of Stephen “tWitch” Boss, the longtime and beloved dancing DJ on “The Ellen DeGeneres Show.”
 Boss, a former contestant on “So You Think You Can Dance,” was 40 years old.
 Separately, the Biden administration wants to highlight the 988 helpline as a support system, particularly as the holiday season often brings up feelings of stress, anxiety and depression.

-“We think it’s important that we shed light on the resources available to any American dealing with mental health challenges or emotional distress,” White House press pecretary Karine Jean-Pierre said Thursday.
+“We think it’s important that we shed light on the resources available to any American dealing with mental health challenges or emotional distress,” White House press secretary Karine Jean-Pierre said Thursday.

 The 988 helpline, launched in July, is staffed with mental health counselors around the country and was designed to be as easy to remember as the emergency line, 911.
 Those needing help can call or text.